JOB TITLE: General Utility Worker Job: Special Activities Intern

 This is an hourly 15-week position; hours may vary per week.
 It is classified as temporary/part-time and does not include state benefits.

-The North Carolina Aquarium at Pine Knoll Shores is located 6 miles from Morehead City, NC, on Bogue Banks, sits adjacent to Bogue Sound.
+The North Carolina Aquarium at Pine Knoll Shores is located 6 miles from Morehead City, NC on Bogue Banks, and sits adjacent to Bogue Sound.
 A living collection of over 2,500 animals in 90,000 square feet of exhibit space attracts and engages over 400,000 visitors each year.
-The Aquarium is located in the middle of Roosevelt Natural Area, a state park of maritime forest and wetland ecosystems.
+The Aquarium is surrounded by the Roosevelt Natural Area, nearly 300 acres of protected barrier island ecosystems.

 Special Activities interns are responsible for presenting a variety of educational programs for aquarium visitors and the general public.
-This position will present live animal programs, assist with our summer camp program, and lead a variety of other paid programs including sleepovers, kayaking excursions, and behind the scenes tours.
+This position will be responsible for leading a variety of paid programs including outdoor recreation excursions, behind the scenes tours and family programs.
 Interns will be responsible for answering visitor inquires, assisting with animal care, using electronic communication systems and working on a variety of special programs and projects.
-This position will include workdays on weekends, evenings and holidays.
+This position will require workdays on weekends, evenings and holidays.

 • Excellent written and oral communication skills.